-It's a dramatic ascent and when combined with the narrow road and crazy truck drivers it's best done when you are fresh and wide awake.
-On my last Overland on a reversed itinerary we were heading down the road on a steep and narrow section when a heavily laden coal truck collided with us!
+It's a dramatic ascent and when combined with the narrow road and crazy truck drivers so it's best done when you are fresh and wide awake.
+On my last Overland, on a reversed itinerary, we were heading down the road on a steep and narrow section when a heavily laden coal truck collided with us!

-The unwritten rule of the road gives the descending driver right of way but on this occasion it was clear that both of us were not going to fit so we came to halt wheels overlapping the mountain-side.
-The truckie was never going to take the risk of going over the side and he kept to the centre ploughing straight into us.
+The unwritten rule of the road gives the descending driver right of way but on this occasion it was clear that both of us were not going to fit so we came to a halt, wheels overlapping the mountain-side.
+The truckie was never going to take the risk of going over the side so he kept to the centre, ploughing straight into us.

 Poor old Belch's aluminium skin was ripped open and the mud-guard ripped off.
 Bags of coal split open and its sooty grim filled the bus - we were wedged tightly together and it seemed that at any moment we would teeter over the edge.
+Luckily, no one was injured but it was a reminder of the dangers of driving in remote areas.
 Prising the two vehicles looked difficult and as we argued over the merits of the best approach a monster traffic jam ensued.